Christine Burrows

 Christine Mary Elizabeth Burrows (4 January 1872 – 10 September 1959) was a British academic administrator who the second Principal of St Hilda's College, Oxford, from 1910 to 1919 and the second Principal of St Anne's College, Oxford, from 1921 to 1929.

 Early life

 She was born in Chipping Norton, Oxfordshire on 4 January 1872 and educated at Cheltenham Ladies’ College.
-The daughter of Esther Elizabeth Burrows and Henry Parker Burrows; her father, a businessman, died before she was born and her mother was the first principal of St Hilda's.
+The daughter of Esther Elizabeth Burrows and Joseph henry Parker Burrows; her father, a businessman, died before she was born and her mother was the first principal of St Hilda's.

 She began studying history at Lady Margaret Hall, Oxford but had to postpone her studies when her mother took up her role at St Hilda's in 1893.
 She continued her studies as a Home-Student and completed her exams in 1894.
 As women students could not earn degrees from Oxford at the time, she did not receive her MA until 1921.